This policy sets out:

 12. Also as part of Altus striving for continual improvement in our delivering our services to you, we utilise the modern technology of cloud accounting to store your Information for both our Primary and Secondary Services.

-13. The overseas business associates to whom we may disclose your Information are currently located in Vietnam, India and the United States of America.
+13. The overseas business associates to whom we may disclose your Information are currently located in Vietnam, India, Malaysia and the United States of America.

 14. Altus has security measures designed to protect against the loss, misuse and/or alteration of your Information under its control.
 These security measures are: